jaredpetersen/raspilive/README.md

 Defaults to `10`.

 ###### -s, --storage-size
-The number of stream video files stored after they cycle out of the playlist.
+The number of streaming video files stored after they cycle out of the playlist.
 This is useful in cases where you want to look at previously recorded footage.
-To have a full, 24-hour cycle of recorded video, specify `43200` (each file is 2 seconds long and there are 86400 seconds in a day).
+The streaming video files are 2 seconds long so to have a 24-hour cycle of recorded video, specify `43200` (make sure to have enough storage space).

 Defaults to `10`.

 ###### -p, --port
 Port number the server runs on.

 Defaults to `8080`.

 ## Install